CodeyWaffle/NeckPillowAlarmSoftware-Web-Edition/README.md

 # NeckPillowAlarmSoftware Web Edition
 made with ❤️ by GitHub@CodeyWaffle.

-Make sure to open it using Bluefy.
+to iPhone users: Make sure to open it using Bluefy.

 https://codeywaffle.github.io/NeckPillowAlarmSoftware-Web-Edition/